manuGil/online-core/docs/source/data-modeling.rst

 .. attention::
    **Question.**
-   You are going to draw a map and the corresponding attribute table, following the topological data structure.
+   For the map below, can you complete its corresponding attribute table following the topological data structure?
    The map below shows a polygon layer based on administrative units  (municipalities).
 Focus your attention on the **Geldrop-Mierlo** municipality and its adjacent municipalities.
 The table below shows an example of the topological data structure for Geldrop-Mierlo.

    .. image:: _static/img/geldrop-mierlo.png
       :align: center